-As you might imagine, having been on the road for over a year now means that Apollo and I have met a lot of people.
+As you might imagine, having been on the road for as long as we have means that Apollo and I have met a lot of people.
 And we could not have gotten as far as we have so far without the help of those of us who have hosted us for a night (or sometimes longer).

 I depend on these hosting helpers for a safe place to sleep, and for Apollo to also rest, eat, and get ready for the next day.
 Since Apollo and I only go about 10 to 15 miles most days, that’s a lot of stops needed around the country!
 So far, we’ve never been without a place to stay, and have only been in one campground - the rest of the nights have been at a private home, boarding stable, fairground, church, or equestrian center thanks to the help of whoever’s home or business it is.